 Better yet, you’ll know who sees and takes action on your leadership training.
 The app will tell you!
 Using the data and metrics, you can check on their progress.
 You can gain accountability.
 And you can make training fun with a gamified approach to it.

-Get started with a two-week TRIAL today.
 Create your own app and help your team retain your training.
 Those folks will remember the details with Business Glu!